 Please see below for a list of software currently installed in the McKenzie Lab.

 Instructors are strongly encouraged to make arrangements to test software at least a day prior to the class, to avoid any unpleasant surprises.
 Instructors may use their own laptop with the overhead projector, but should test their setup ahead of time as we can't stock every possible video adapter for every type of laptop.

 We regret that we are unable to purchase additional software; however, a department may supply software to be installed in the classroom temporarily, along with verification of licensing.
 Software installed in this manner will be removed at the end of the academic term.

-Requests to install software must be received at least ten (10) business days prior to the date of instruction, and the installation disc or discs, with verification of licensing, delivered to Peter Verrey or Scott Austed in Library Systems, Knight Library, no later than ten (10) business days prior to the class.
+Requests to install software must be received at least ten (10) business days prior to the date of instruction, and the installation disc or discs, with verification of licensing, delivered to Peter Verrey or Pat Best in Library Technology Services, Knight Library, no later than ten (10) business days prior to the class.
 At least four weeks' notice is requested for fall term software requests.

 The Libraries assess an hourly charge to install software that is requested with less than ten (10) business days' notice.
 This includes newer versions of existing software.
 These types of special requests require significant staff time to determine if the software will run on our workstations and is compatible with other software running on the workstations, develop an installation procedure, coordinate the software installation with other events scheduled in the labs or classrooms, and actually install the software.

 As of July 1, 2015, the charge for software installations will be $50 per hour or part of an hour, with a three-hour minimum.
 Most software installations require 3-5 hours of staff time.
 Requests for special software installations received with less than ten (10) business days' notice will need to include a campus index before work can begin .
 There may be a charge even if Libraries staff are not able to install the software.